State ownership: Relation to socialism

-User rights

-When ownership of a resource is vested in the state, or any branch of the state such as a local authority, individual use "rights" are based on the state's management policies, though these rights are not property rights as they are not transmissible.
-For example, if a family is allocated an apartment that is state owned, it will have been granted a tenancy of the apartment, which may be lifelong or inheritable, but the management and control rights are held by various government departments.

 Public property

 There is a distinction to be made between state ownership and public property.
 The former may refer to assets operated by a specific state institution or branch of government, used exclusively by that branch, such as a research laboratory.
-The latter refers to assets and resources that are available to the entire public for use, such as a public park (see public space).
+The latter refers to assets and resources owned by the population of a state which are mostly available to the entire public for use, such as a public park (see public space).

 Criticism

 In neoclassical economic theory, the desirability of state ownership has been studied using contract theory.
 According to the property rights approach based on incomplete contracting (developed by Oliver Hart and his co-authors), ownership matters because it determines what happens in contingencies that were not considered in prevailing contracts.

 The work by Hart, Shleifer and Vishny (1997) is the leading application of the property rights approach to the question whether state ownership or private ownership is desirable.
 In their model, the government and a private firm can invest to improve the quality of a public good and to reduce its production costs.
 It turns out that private ownership results in strong incentives to reduce costs, but it may also lead to poor quality.
 Hence, depending on the available investment technologies, there are situations in which state ownership is better.
 The Hart-Shleifer-Vishny theory has been extended in many directions.
 For instance, some authors have also considered mixed forms of private ownership and state ownership.
+In the Hart-Shleifer-Vishny model it is assumed that all parties have the same information, while Schmitz (2023) has studied an extension of their analysis allowing for asymmetric information.
 Moreover, the Hart-Shleifer-Vishny model assumes that the private party derives no utility from provision of the public good.
 Besley and Ghatak (2001) have shown that if the private party (a non-governmental organization) cares about the public good, then the party with the larger valuation of the public good should always be the owner, regardless of the parties' investment technologies.

 More recently, some authors have shown that the investment technology also matters in the Besley-Ghatak framework if an investing party is indispensable or if there are bargaining frictions between the government and the private party.